tweag/rules_haskell/tools/haskell_module_worker/README.md

 at most 2 concurrent requests to the persistent worker.

-The flag `--worker_extra_flag --num-workers=2` tells the worker to spawn at most two backgound compilation servers.
-Each compilation server is used to build the modules of a library or binary, and it is discarded when requests to build new libraries or binaries make it fall from an LRU cache of workers.
+The flag `--worker_extra_flag --num-workers=2` tells the worker to spawn at most two background workers.
+Each background worker is used to build the modules of a library or binary, and it is discarded when requests to build new libraries or binaries make it fall from an LRU cache of workers.

-We have teams of background workers specialize on compiling modules of a particular library to further simplify the management of the internal state.
-Once persistent workers are specialized to libraries, `bazel` is unable to constrain the total amount of workers. `bazel` can only constrain the total amount of workers assigned to a combination of mnemonic and startup parameters.
-Or said differently it can only constrain the amount of workers assigned to a particular library.
-This is why this persistent worker implements an LRU cache to keep the amount of workers limited, and thus ensures that the memory does not fill up with unused persistent workers.
+We have teams of background workers specialize on compiling modules of a particular library and configuration to further simplify the management of the internal state.
+The persistent worker implements an LRU cache to keep the amount of background workers limited, and thus ensures that the memory does not fill up with unused persistent workers.

-A few issues need to be investigated to make this implementation ready for general use.
-At the time of this writting they are:

-* Multiplex sandboxing in Bazel 6 does not reliably expose all of the inputs to the persistent worker yet.
-* The persistent worker sometimes fails when attempting to reload libraries for TH that have been already loaded.
-* The persistent worker fails sometimes when interface files provided to earlier compilation requests are not available to newer compilation requests.
-  This can happen if different modules depend on a same library, but each of them uses different modules from this library.
+For each compilation request we compute a key.
+Requests with the same key are handled by background workers associated to this key in the LRU cache.

+As a first attempt in the wild, the key is computed from the paths to the package databases in the work request.
+This key is used to ensure that if the paths change, we don't reuse the worker.

+It would make sense to try eventually to make the key from a pair of the library/binary name and the configuration hash.
+Both pieces of data are present in the `-odir` flag, so we could use it to approximate the ideal key.